-PSY 215 Mind and Body: Physiological Psychology (3) An introduction to the interrelationships between mind and body, exploring the physiological correlates of behavior as well as psychocometric illness.
-Evidents will explore and the physiological correlates of behavior as well as psychosomatic illness.
+PSY 215 Mind and Body: Physiological Psychology (3) An introduction to the interrelationships between mind and body, exploring the physiological correlates of behavior as well as psychosomatic illness.
 Students will explore and critically evaluate the theories and research in physiology and their implications.
 Prerequisite: PSY 103.